 If you ask a financial advisor whether you should pay off a 3.5% mortgage early or invest in the S&P 500 (which historically returns 8-10%), they will look at you like you failed 3rd-grade math.

 "Don't pay it off!" they'll scream.
-"It's cheap money!
-Leverage is your friend!
+"It's cheap money! use is your friend!
 Inflation is eating your debt!"

 Mathematically, they are 100% correct.

-Here is the breakdown of why I did it, the exact numbers involved, and the one factor the spreadsheets always miss: risk.
+Here is the breakdown of the numbers involved, the opportunity cost, and the one factor the spreadsheets always miss: risk.

 The Scenario: The Golden Handcuffs